 - Defending a municipal property tax against constitutional challenge before the U.S. Supreme Court.
 Brian drafted the city’s merits brief.

-- Representing the U.S.’s largest satellite television provider in putative nationwide antitrust class actions challenging the National Hockey League’s and Major League Baseball’s systems for distributing telecasts of live games.
+- Representing a national satellite television provider in putative nationwide antitrust class actions challenging the National Hockey League’s and Major League Baseball’s systems for distributing telecasts of live games.

-- First-chairing a preliminary injunction hearing in North Carolina federal court for the nation’s largest independent securities regulator.
+- Representing the nation’s largest independent securities regulator in preliminary injunction proceedings in North Carolina federal court.
 The court ruled in the regulator’s favor.

 - Representing three former U.S. Attorneys General as amici curiae in a U.S. Supreme Court case addressing issues under the Foreign Sovereign Immunities Act.